 The new Day Use Commercial area would replace and/or rehabilitate approximately 26,600 sq. ft. of existing retail uses and 51,300 sq. ft. of existing restaurant uses.
 The Revitalization Plan would allow for the relocation of the yacht brokerages within existing Boater Service Buildings 1 and 2.
-The Plan would also allow for a marine retail store to be located in the Commercial Core area of the Harbor.
-Commercial and restaurant uses would be integrated into a two level podium structure, accommodating parking spaces and waterfront retail uses on the bottom level and additional restaurant facilities and parking on the second level.
+The Plan would also allow for a marine retail store to be located in the Commercial Core area of the Harbor (in the Day Use Commercial area only and not in the Marine Service Commercial area).
+Commercial and restaurant uses would be integrated into a two level podium structure, accommodating parking spaces and waterfront retail uses on the bottom level and restaurant facilities and additional parking on the second level.

-Adjacent to the Commercial Core, within the Day-Use Commercial land use designation, a new two-level parking deck would be allowed.
 The recently renovated Dana Point Harbor Entry Monument Sign and landscaping improvements at the intersection of Dana Point Harbor Drive and Street of the Golden Lantern will remain in place.